seoattivo/GM/README.md

 # GM
-A single web page with bootstrap for a psychologist
+A single web page with bootstrap for a psychologist, real simple real effective